frumania/aws-alexa-hana-playground/0. Getting Started/README.md

 ![image](../assets/0_alexa-hana-play_-_AWS_Cloud9_und_README_md_—_aws-alexa-hana-playground_git.jpg)

 See how changes are propagated through the pipeline, which can take a couple of minutes.
-Once completed, test your skill again via the skillbuilder -> "Test" tab.
+Once completed, test your skill again via the skillbuilder -> "Test" tab = Alexa Skill Simulator.
 You might need to refresh the page.

 ## Step 5 - Test Lambda via Cloud9